 Many students must rely on educational loans to cover at least some portion of their educational costs.
 Educational loans are available to undergraduate and graduate students as well as parents of undergraduate students.

 When you file the FAFSA, the Office of Student Financial Assistance automatically considers your eligibility for the Federal Direct Loan.
-However, for other loan programs, you will have to take additional steps or meet certain criteria for consideration.
+For other loan programs, however, you will have to take additional steps or meet certain criteria for consideration.

 Below is information on various loan programs available to Marshall University students: